nitrictech/docs/docs/testing.md

 }
 ```

-We can then start the API with `nitric start` and then running your function code.
+We can then start the API with `nitric start` and then run your function code.

 And then in a separate terminal, run the tests: